-Since the introduction of the Tax Free Savings Account (TFSA) in 2009, anyone 18 years of age or older at that time who has never contributed to a TFSA would be eligible to place up to $57,500 into one, beginning in 2018.
+Since the introduction of the Tax Free Savings Account (TFSA) in 2009, anyone 18 years of age or older at that time who has never contributed to a TFSA savings account would be eligible to place up to $63,500 into one, beginning in the 2019 tax year.

 A liquid, high-interest daily savings account may be the best option for those using a TFSA to partly or fully fund emergency savings.
 But what is the appropriate level for an emergency fund?
 3 to 6 months of income allows one to deal with interruptions in employment as well as financial emergencies.